-- 1. Draw a timeline with time periods above the line "0" for today, "1" for next period, "2" for the following period, and so on.
+- Draw a timeline with time periods above the line "0" for the decision period, "1" for next period, "2" for the following period, and so on.
 Be sure to note the time period units.
 In this chapter, we only examined periods of one year.
-Soon we'll explore other frequencies such as quarter, month, and day. - 2.
+Soon we'll explore other periods such as quarter, month, and day. - 2.
 Below the line, list the cash flows, all of them.
 In the applications above, we had several rows of cash flows to denote different costs and benefits (negative and positive cash flows).
-This level of detail is not only informative but helps avoid confusion in more complex settings.

-3. Identify the discount rate we'll use to discount or compound the cash flows (i.e., to change the time unit of the cash flows so we can add or subtract cash flows at different points in time.)
+This level of detail is not only informative but helps avoid confusion in more complex settings. - 3.
+Identify the discount rate we'll use to discount or compound the cash flows (i.e., the conversion factor used to change the time unit of the cash flows so we can add or subtract cash flows at different points in time.)